ropensci/roweb3/content/blog/2022-10-04-censo2017-one-year-after/index.md

     censo_desconectar()

-# Unexpected use II: Water source (in Python)
+## Unexpected use II: Water source (in Python)

 The variable for the water source is `p05`.
 The analysis is very similar to the previous one, and we start by looking at its description.
+This particular example is relevant, as it allows to quantify the number of people that might be exposed to water contamination in a certain area.

     import censo2017
     import duckdb